 Although it's certainly possible to use the injection method at other times of the year, it is best to wait till late summer or early autumn, when the Japanese knotweed canes are a half inch or more in width between the first and second nodes (up from the bottom).
 Japanese knotweed plants are herbaceous perennials.
 Since their leaves die back in winter, it is through their roots that the plants live on.
 At the end of Japanese knotweed's growing season, nutrients are transferred from the leaves down through the canes and on down to the rhizomes.
 This transfer, which continues until the first killing frost, presents you with an opportunity to hit Japanese knotweed where it really hurts!
 Glyphosate injected during this time will "go along for the ride," following the same path down to the rhizomes as the nutrients.
 And it is the rhizomes which must ultimately be destroyed if you are to be successful at Japanese knotweed removal.

-The JK Injection Tool is easy to use.
+The herbicide injector is easy to use.
 It is comprised of three parts: the gun, the reservoir that holds the glyphosate and a needle that is inserted into the tip of the gun.
 Once you take the tool out of its packaging, here's how to proceed:

 - Assemble the three parts of the injection tool.